 Goserelin for prostate cancer (Zoladex ®, Zoladex LA ®, Novgos ®)

 Hormones are substances produced naturally in the body.
 They act as chemical messengers and help control the activity of cells and organs.
-Hormonal therapies work by interfering with the production or action of particular hormones.
+Hormonal therapies interfere with the way hormones are made or how they work in the body.

-Zoladex is given by injection under the skin of the abdomen (subcutaneously).
-It is given as an injection every four weeks, or as a longer-acting preparation every 12 weeks (known as Zoladex LA - the ‘LA’ stands for long-acting).
+Goserelin is given by injection under the skin (subcutaneously) usually in the tummy area.
+It is given every four weeks, or as a longer-acting preparation every 12 weeks.

 The injections can be given by your GP or practice nurse at the surgery.
 If you are not able to visit the surgery, a district nurse can give you the injection at home.